 Skinny-Fat Type 2

-For these guys the recomp strategy of the skinny-fat guy hasn’t worked, or has ceased working and they are faced with making a choice between losing fat or gaining muscle.
+For these guys, the recomp strategy of the skinny-fat guy hasn’t worked or has ceased working and they are faced with making a choice between losing fat or gaining muscle.

 How much fat we put on with each pound of muscle we gain comes down to how well we can partition calories.
-Cleverness of diet set up and genetics aside, a big determinant of that is believed to be our current body-fat level.
+The cleverness of diet set up and genetics aside, a big determinant of that is believed to be our current body-fat level.
 In general, the leaner we are, the better our calorie partitioning and the less fat we’ll gain when bulking.

 So, @18% body fat if you bulk over the course of the next 6 months by ~20lbs, even if you do everything perfectly, more of those 20lbs of gain will be fat than if you had started at ~10% body fat.
-The thing is because we can’t measure body fat changes accurately you’re unlikely to realise the difference in outcome between the two strategies until you cut and see what is left once the fat is gone.
+The thing is because we can’t measure body fat changes accurately you’re unlikely to realize the difference in outcome between the two strategies until you cut and see what is left once the fat is gone.
 So you’re either going to take my word for it, or you’ll find out the hard way.
 So, now that you know this, and you know that 20lbs of weight gain for you at 18% and at 10% is going to yield different amounts of muscle growth, you could simply say, “Ok then, I’m just going to gain 30lbs while chasing my strength targets.” – That is a very valid and very real option, but it comes with the health risks associated with fat gain, particularly the visceral fat (around the organs) that starts to build up after the 15% body-fat level.

 (The theory behind this is actually a lot more complicated.
-If you’re interested read Lyle McDonald’s calorie partitioning and p-ratio articles, then his six part series on leptin if you wish to go further).
+If you’re interested read Lyle McDonald’s calorie partitioning and p-ratio articles, then his six-part series on leptin if you wish to go further).

 In this linear model then you are left with two options: you can either get leaner than you like, probably getting to the point of feeling a little skinny, on your way to your ‘jacked and ripped‘ end-goal, or you get fatter than you like on your way there.
 The net result is the same, it just depends on your preference after weighing up the options on how you wish to get there.

-The problem comes when people don’t realise that they need to make a temporary trade-off and they end up spinning their wheels: they stop part way through their bulk because they feel they’re getting fat; they stop part way through their cut because they feel they are getting too thin.
+The problem comes when people don’t realize that they need to make a temporary trade-off and they end up spinning their wheels: they stop part way through their bulk because they feel they’re getting fat; they stop part way through their cut because they feel they are getting too thin.
 They’re right in both cases, but assuming they’ve explored all the other logical options, it’s simply tough shit for the time being.